jpjpcs/jpjpcs/README.md

 > Cross-platform nutrition and health mobile application.
 Built from scratch with hybrid front-end and MVC back-end.

 ### 📱 SaaS HR App Platform
-> Product transformation made to an "Automatic headhunting assistant" operating in the HR area and running on top of Linkedin and other job boards.
+> Product transformation made to an "automatic headhunting assistant" operating in the HR area and running on top of Linkedin and other job boards.

 🔗 Check more on: [https://github.com/jpjpcs](https://github.com/jpjpcs)